uchicago-cs/plrg/src/index.md

 ## Schedule

+For the Fall 2018 term, we are not meeting regularly because of [Stu's "The Little Typer" Seminar](https://thedeepstateconspiracy.blogspot.com/), [John's Coq Seminar](https://www.classes.cs.uchicago.edu/archive/2018/fall/32001-1/), and paper deadlines.
+Join the [mailing list](https://mailman.cs.uchicago.edu/mailman/listinfo/pl-readinggroup) to hear of any impromptu meetings.
+Reading group will resume a more regular schedule in Winter 2018.

+## Past Terms

+### Summer 2018
-For the Summer 2018 term, we meet on Fridays at various times and places.
-Watch the [mailing list](https://mailman.cs.uchicago.edu/mailman/listinfo/pl-readinggroup) for details.
+For the Summer 2018 term, we met on Fridays at various times and places.

 | Date      | Paper                                                                                                                                                                            | Leader             |
 |-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|